oslabs-beta/mogwaijs/README.md

 # Mogwai.js
-Cypher to Gremlin for graph databases in JavaScript
+An intuitive OGM wrapper for the Gremlin graph traversal language.